py-bbn

 Returns:

-Create virtual evidences.
-Virtual evidence values must be in the range of [0, 1].
+Create virtual evidence.
+Values must be in the range [0, 1].

 Parameters: